ubc-subbots/triton/src/triton_example/README.md

     ros2 topic echo /triton/example/component_two/out

 You should see the string `"Hello World from ComponentOne and ComponentTwo"` being output from the above command.
 Once this message is output 25 times, the second component notifies the pipeline manager that the example pipeline has been successfully run and it is unloaded from the pipeline.
+Since the pipeline sequence only contains the example pipeline, it is loaded again and the process of counting messages is started again.

 ## Nodes